Pigmentation & Freckles

 BHlthSc (Dermal Therapies)

 Amanda is a Dermal Clinician with a Bachelor of Health Science in Dermal Therapies.
 She has 15 years experience in the skin, and aesthetic industry, and is very passionate about skin health, acne, and digestive health.
-She is currently studying Masters in Human Nutrition.
+In 2019, she completed her Masters in Human Nutrition as she believes that healthy skin starts from within.

 Having battled with acne in her 20's which left her with acne scarring, she knows how this can affect self-esteem and the frustration of not seeing results.
-At this time of having acne, Amanda also had digestive issues which she discovered was the link to her acne and overall health.
+This has been the driving force to focus on acne scarring and restoring skin.